 Tourism development which includes any business activities that facilitate tourism and leisure related activities will be permitted where they:

-- 1. make appropriate use of materials, scale, height, form and signage; - 2. make use of the historic and geographic attributes of the area; - 3. actively promotes access by sustainable transport; and - 4. are in keeping with the rural character of the AONB countryside.
+- 1. any new building(s) make appropriate use of materials, scale, height, form and signage; and - 2. are in keeping with the rural character of the AONB countryside and its settlements.